Our Commitment to your Privacy

 When you visit our website, communicate with us (including by phone or in person) or request a service from us, we may collect:

-contact details, including telephone number, postal and email address, details of social media profiles; and
+- contact details, including telephone number, postal and email address, details of social media profiles;

 If you become a worker (i.e. a contractor or employee) or a client or agent for the Finite Group, you will be required to provide additional personal and financial information (such as date of birth, visa information, bank details, Tax File Number (Australia) or IRD Number (NZ), next of kin/family details etc) for the purpose of engaging with you and processing/administering pay/fees.
 This information is generally held in a secure system to which access is limited.
 We will also collect information relating to the services you provide to our clients and your performance of those services.